-Raising four energetic, athletic, competitive children (now ages: 21, 25, 26, 28) has increased my respect for the importance of fathers!
+After raising four energetic, athletic, competitive children (now ages: 22, 26, 27, 29), my respect for the importance of fathers has significantly increased!

 From one father to another, I offer five encouragements for effective fatherhood.